2022 Copa Verde finals

-The 2022 Copa Verde Finals was the final two-legged tie that decided the 2022 Copa Verde, the 9th season of the Copa Verde, Brazil's regional cup football tournament organised by the Brazilian Football Confederation.
+The 2022 Copa Verde finals was the final two-legged tie that decided the 2022 Copa Verde, the 9th season of the Copa Verde, Brazil's regional cup football tournament organised by the Brazilian Football Confederation.

 The finals were contested in a two-legged home-and-away format between Paysandu, from Pará, and Vila Nova, from Goiás.

 The first leg ended in a scoreless draw, while the second leg ended in a 1–1 draw, which meant the title was decided by a penalty shoot-out.
 Paysandu won 4–3 to claim their third Copa Verde title.

 Teams

 Road to the final

-Note: In all scores below, the score of the home team is given first.
+Note: In all scores below, the score of the finalist is given first.

 Format

 The finals were played on a home-and-away two-legged basis.
 If tied on aggregate, the penalty shoot-out was used to determine the winner.